NelsonOngany/yolo/explanation.md

 ## Successful running of the applications and if not, debugging measures applied.

+- Getting the errors below and working to solve them;

+    *yolo-client-1 exited with code 0
+    *yolo-backend-1  | MongooseServerSelectionError: connect ECONNREFUSED 127.0.0.1:27017

 ## Good practices such as Docker image tag naming standards for ease of identification of images and containers.

 * Descriptive commits to track my progress on github